 Mache, also called lamb’s lettuce and initially considered a weed, started being cultivated France. for its nutty taste in the 1600s in Cold- it could withstand frost to be the salad green in the backyard.
 Mache crops that are mature form a medium- to dark green rosette of leaves that are edible.
 Home gardeners might be amazed to know that including this connoisseur green that is delectible to the backyard is remarkably simple.

 Choose a somewhat shaded place for planting; mache shouldn’t have full-sun, particularly once hotter temperatures set in.
 The soil needs to drain properly to prevent rotting lettuce leaves or roots.

-Prepare the garden floor in the first spring.
+Prepare the Lawn Care front of house Littleton floor in the first spring.
 Mache germinates best in temperatures between 55 to 68 degrees, and requires to mature.
 Hoe any weeds and till to a depth of at least 8″ out.
 Mix in a layer.

 Sow seeds into the soil, instead of transplanting starts.
 Space seeds 1 inch with 4″ between rows.